B.J. Penn: Personal life

-His nickname "B.J." is a shortened version of another nickname "Baby Jay", which itself derives from the fact that Penn is the last of three brothers named "Jay Dee Penn".
-B.J.'s father, who is Irish and English, named 3 of his 4 children "Jay Dee", while the fourth is Reagan.
+Penn's nickname "B.J." is a shortened version of another nickname "Baby Jay", which itself derives from the fact that he is the last of three brothers named "Jay Dee Penn".
+His father, also named Jay Dee, named 3 of his 4 children "Jay Dee", while the fourth is named Reagan.
 In order to avoid confusion each of the sons named "Jay Dee" goes by a nickname: "Jay" (Jay Dee Penn), "Jay Dee" (Jay Dee Penn II), and "Baby Jay" (Jay Dee Penn III).
-Penn's mother, Lorraine Shin, is of Hawaiian and Korean descent.

 Being born in Hawaii, Penn takes much pride in his Hawaiian upbringing.
 Penn often plays Hawaiian music during his walk-out entrances, a combination of Hawaii ’78 into E Ala E, both performed by Hawaiian musician Israel Kamakawiwoʻole as a tribute to his Hawaiian heritage and respect for his opponents, fans and the fight game.
-Penn has also stated that he identifies strongly with his Korean roots and has traveled to South Korea to hold seminars.
+Penn has also stated that he identifies strongly with his Korean ancestry and has traveled to South Korea to hold seminars.
 He also said that he gets his hot temper from his Korean side which helps him use this energy in his fights.

 Penn has two daughters with the same mother.
 He says that they have never married and "it doesn't matter that much in Hawaii."

 Penn is the co-author of Mixed Martial Arts: The Book of Knowledge, an instructional book on mixed martial arts fighting.
 Penn, along with Dave Weintraub, authored the autobiography Why I Fight: The Belt is Just an Accessory in 2010.
 The book debuted at #22 on the New York Times bestseller list.
 Penn also appeared in the film Never Surrender in 2009.

 Penn was also the subject of a Paternity Lawsuit in relation to a daughter, approximately a year after the girl's birth.
 On the 5th of October, 2021, Penn also announced his intention to run for governor in the 2022 Hawaii gubernatorial election.
 He lost the Republican primary, ending as the runner-up to winner Duke Aiona.
 Following the election, he filed a complaint with the Hawaii Supreme Court contesting the results.

+In 2024, Penn ran for Hawaii County Council in District 1 (North and South Hilo–Hamakua–Waimea).